,h3

 What are examples of words that describe a restaurant?

-Italian, steak and grill house, pizzeria, deli, cafe, cocktail bar, Mexican, steakhouse, burger joint, fine dining, gourmet, homestyle, traditional, authentic, fusion.
+Italian, steak and grill house, pizzeria, deli, cafe, cocktail bar, Mexican, steakhouse, burger joint, fine dining, gourmet, homestyle, traditional, authentic, fusion, wine.

 Contents